ThilaknaKumaratunga/OR-Assets/README.md

   - `Outlet Details`: Provides information about outlets and their locations.
   - `Sales Data`: Historical sales data, used to forecast demand.
   - `Vehicle Details`: Specifies available vehicles and their capacities.
-  - `Inventory Details`: Describes stock availability.
+  - `Inventory Details`: Per unit inventory cost.
 - Data is read using `pandas` and cleaned/preprocessed to ensure consistency.

 ### 2. Demand Forecasting